 Genre: Action-Adventure, Thriller, Mystery, Drama

-Author Information: Born into the Children of God, raised in communes across the globe, and denied an education beyond the sixth grade, Taylor Stevens broke free of the cult in order to follow hope and a vague idea of what possibilities lay beyond.
-She now lives in Texas, and is writing her third Vanessa Michael Munroe novel.
-Her dedication in The Informationist reads: To my fellow childhood survivors—you know who you are.
+Born in New York State into an apocalyptic cult, she was raised in communes across the globe and denied an education beyond sixth grade.
+She was in her twenties when she broke free to follow hope and a vague idea of what possibilities lay beyond.
+She now lives in Texas and is at work on the next Munroe novel.